sikander441/Basic-Setup-CSGO-ACT/index.md

 ## Welcome to ACT CSGO Tournament

-Following are the most basic things you need to set up and be ready before your match starts:
+Following are the most basic things you need to set up and be ready before your match starts, Make sure you check MOSS once that it works and understand how to get access to the lobby below.

 ### MOSS